Congruence is the Clarity

 THE QUESTION WORTH ASKING

-As different type of insights become part of how we work and decide, the question gets sharper.
+As different type of insights become part of how we work and decide, clarity still remains elusive at times.
 When you get information, how congruent is it with everything else you know?
-Does it align with your intuition, with what your peers are seeing, with what the industry is signalling, with your own lived experience of the problem?
-If it does — that's clarity worth acting on.
-If it doesn't — that's not a reason to dismiss it, but it is a reason to pause.
-To ask why the signals aren't aligned.
-To dig a little deeper before you move.
-The goal was never to replace judgement.
-It was always to make it sharper.
+Does it align with your intuition, with what your peers are seeing, with what the industry is signaling, with your own lived experience of the problem?
+If it does then that's clarity worth acting on.
+If it doesn't, then that's not a reason to dismiss it, but it could be a reason to pause and to ask why the signals aren't aligned.
+To also dig a little deeper before you move ahead.
+And although congruency is what gives clarity, in reality - much of tough decision making is still a murky process with incongruent signals.
+Easy and clear decisions are congruent though.

-Congruence — across data, BI and analytics, instinct, and AI — is how you get there.
+Congruence; across data, BI and analytics, instinct, and AI is how you get there.